 This last one was tough for me to hear.
-I wanted to say: You’re right, honey, it IS a long day, so much longer than preschool…and of course I miss you, too!
-I think about you all the time and wonder what you’re doing!
-That is the truth, but I can’t say it aloud.
-I know how sensitive my daughter is to my own anxieties and worries, and I’m trying to keep them in check so that she can see this experience as a positive and exciting one.
+I wanted to say: You’re right, honey, it IS a long day, and of course I miss you, too!
+I think about you all the time and worry sometimes about how you can cope with such a big adjustment.
+Heck, my kindergarten day was only four hours long!

-Still, I’m a person who loves information, and it’s been a challenge to adjust to the fact that I only get pieces of Julia’s day now.
+I’m a person who loves information, and it’s been a challenge to adjust to the fact that I only get pieces of my daughter’s day now.
 Bit by bit, I’ll gather the fragments together, hoping one day to see it, the completed puzzle of people, activities and experiences that now represents most of my daughter’s waking hours.
-Each day, there is a new clue, a fact that brings me closer to solving the puzzle: at lunch she sits at Table A. Recess is when she sees her friends from the other kindergarten classes.
-At one recess, she couldn’t find her teacher, but “a girl in a yellow dress” held her hand, and they walked back to the classroom together.
-Who is this girl in the yellow dress, I wonder, and might her mom be up for a coffee playdate sometime??
+Each day, there is a new clue, a fact that brings me closer to solving the puzzle.
+At lunch she sits at Table A. Recess is when she sees her friends from the other kindergarten classes.
+At one recess, she couldn’t find her teacher, but a girl in a yellow dress held her hand, and they walked back to the classroom together.
+Who is this girl in the yellow dress, I wonder, and might her mom be up for coffee sometime?
 At rest time they get to read two books.
-The boy who sits next to her is nice but a bit rowdy.
+The boy who sits next to her is nice if a bit rowdy.
 Free choice time is at the end of the day, and she loves the drawing center the best.

-I’ve also had conversations with some wonderful teachers who assured me that this separation anxiety phase is normal for both kids and their parents, and it will pass.
-I’m also getting the sense that teachers are dealing with pressure from above to implement a more rigorous curriculum.
-Back in 1983, my kindergarten program was only a half-day, a cakewalk by today’s standards, and I never even rode the bus.
+I’ve had conversations with some wonderful teachers who assured me that separation anxiety is normal for both kids and their parents, and it will pass.
+I’m also getting the sense that teachers are dealing with pressure to implement a more rigorous curriculum.
 If everything seems much more intense and accelerated in school today, that’s because it is.
+Back in 1983, my kindergarten program was only a half-day, a cakewalk by today’s standards.
+I think we did some finger-painting, had a snack, and enjoyed music and story time.
+We certainly weren’t learning to read or dabbling in algebraic thinking, as today’s kindergarteners often are.

 The best thing I can do, the teachers offered, is to make school as fun as possible.
 One teacher emphasized sharing enthusiasm about the cool aspects of “big kid” school, making after-school projects fun and special, and focusing on the positive ways kindergarten will help my daughter grow.

 The kindergarten honeymoon might be over, but the coming year can still be exciting and rewarding.
-And I have a feeling I’ll learn as much as Julia will.
+And I have a feeling I’ll learn as much as my daughter will.